shivanju/shivanju.github.io/_posts/2018-12-14-apps-for-degoogling-your-phone.md

 #### __Gmail Client__:
 __[K-9 Mail][k9mail]__: K-9 is a slim and fast alternative to Gmail client.
 It doesn't have a sleek UI like Gmail but functionally it has everything that one might expect from an email client.
 One downside of K-9 is that it doesn't have [ActiveSync][activesync] support because it's a proprietary protocol developed by Microsoft.
-So if you are one of those who needs ActiveSync support, hard luck here.
+So, if you are one of those who needs ActiveSync support, hard luck here.
 __[BlueMail][bluemail]__ is another email client that doesn't have the previously mentioned issue.
 Though it comes at a cost.
 Bluemail is not opensource.
-One good side is that it's free(of cost) and ad free.
+One good side is that it's free (of cost) and ad free.
 Though you might want to have look at their [privacy policy][bluemail_policy].

 #### __Gmail Service__:
 __[ProtonMail][protonmail]__: There are lot of email service provider in the market and there is an option to host for yourself.
 Protonmail is the one which has stuck to me for past six months.
-It's open source, has it's own client and supports [PGP][pgp].
+It's open source, has its own client and supports [PGP][pgp].
 It has different tiers of subscriptions.
 I use free tier which has 500 MB of free storage, 3 custom folders and 3 custom labels.
 500 MB might sound less but from past six months my inbox hasn't even reached 60 MB.
 And that too when I have switched all of my accounts on different sites to Protonmail.
 Other alternatives are also available in the market such as __[FastMail][fastmail]__, __[HushMail][hushmail]__, __[MailFence][mailfence]__ etc. You can give them a try and see what you like most and which service is best suited for your needs.

 #### __Google Keep__: